 The output amplifier accepts the sum of the attenuator outputs and delivers a differential output signal into the external load.
 The output pins must be pulled up to an external supply, preferably through RF chokes.
-When the 50 $\Omega$ load is taken differentially, an output P1dB and IP3 of 11 dBm and 24 dBm is achieved, respectively, at 880 MHz.
+When the 50 Ω load is taken differentially, an OP1dB of 11 dBm and OIP3 of 24 dBm are achieved at 880 MHz.
 The output can be taken in single-ended fashion, albeit at lower performance levels.